SonderCollection/timestamp_as_boolean/README.md

   end
   ```

+3. `accepted` can now be used like any other ruby boolean attribute.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.